developer-advocacy/joshlong-api/api/README.md

-# Blog
+# Blog API

-1. given the content root, generate a parallel hierarchy of pages to feed into a static site generator
-2.
+This application is an API for the various functions of my blog.
+It is backed by a Git repository and provides a Lucene index.